Automattic/jetpack/projects/js-packages/connection/README.md

 - *apiRoot* - string (required), API root URL.
 - *apiNonce* - string (required), API Nonce.
 - *registrationNonce* - string (required), registration nonce.
-- *onRegistered* - callback, to be called upon registration success.
 - *from* - string, custom string parameter to identify where the request is coming from.
 - *redirectUrl* - string, wp-admin URI to redirect a user to after Calypso connection flow.
 - *statusCallback* - callback to pull connection status from the component.